-Employers, workers, care providers and the Saskatchewan Workers' Compensation Board (WCB) must work together to prevent work injuries and, when injuries happen, assist injured workers back to work as soon as it is medically safe.
+Workers, employers, care providers and the Saskatchewan Workers' Compensation Board (WCB) must work together to prevent work injuries and, when injuries happen, take a collaborative approach to support you back to work as soon as medically safe.

-Working together, the partners will address workers' medical needs, arrange for meaningful work during recovery and provide benefits.
+Working together, the partners will address your medical needs, arrange for meaningful work during recovery and provide benefits.